winterdharma/DharmaPearls/01_agama/dirgha/DA_3.md

 22\.
 “Those great spirits and gods who possessed majesty were also surprised.
 ‘Now, this is an unusual light!
 Isn’t this strange?’
 {:#p22}

-23\. “‘King Great Brahmā then appeared in the form of a child.
+23\.
+“King Great Brahmā then appeared in the form of a child.
 His head had a five-pointed topknot, and he stood in the air above the assembly of gods.
 His handsomeness was far beyond that of the assembly.
 His body was purple gold in color, and his radiance outshined that of the gods.
 {:#p23}

-24\. “‘The Trāyastriṃśa gods didn’t get up to greet him, nor did they pay their respects.
+24\.
+“The Trāyastriṃśa gods didn’t get up to greet him, nor did they pay their respects.
 They didn’t invite him to sit, either.
 When Brahmā Kumāra went and took a seat, [the god at that] seat was delighted like a warrior of a water-anointed lineage celebrating and rejoicing when he ascends to the throne.
 Soon after sitting, Brahmā again transformed himself into the shape of a child whose head was crowned with a five-pointed topknot, and he sat in the sky above the great assembly.
 He was like a hero sitting securely on his throne, lofty and unmoving.
 {:#p24}

-25\. “‘Then he spoke in verse:
+25\.
+“Then he spoke in verse:
 {:#p25}

 * {:.verse}“‘The gods of the Trāyastriṃśa\\